Sonia-96/MyStudyNotes/Data Visualization & Analysis/Midterm Review.md

 - **What's the difference between web scraping/using an API?**

+  - Web scraping:

+    - Web scraping involves programmatically extracting data from websites by parsing the HTML or XML structure of web pages.
+    - It typically involves sending HTTP requests to the web server and then using techniques like parsing, scraping, and extracting specific data elements from the HTML content.
+    - Web scraping can be performed on any website, even if it does not provide an API.
+    - The extracted data may not be in a structured format, and additional processing may be required to organize and transform the scraped data into a usable format.
+    - The legality of web scraping depends on the website's terms of service and the jurisdiction.
+Some websites explicitly prohibit scraping in their terms of service, while others may have specific guidelines or restrictions.

+    Using an API (Application Programming Interface):

+    - APIs provide a structured and controlled way to access and retrieve data from web services or online platforms.
+    - APIs are interfaces that expose specific endpoints, methods, and parameters through which developers can interact with the underlying system.
+    - APIs often provide data in a standardized format such as JSON or XML, making it easier to parse and work with the returned data.
+    - Access to APIs is typically regulated through authentication mechanisms, such as API keys or tokens, ensuring that only authorized users or applications can access the data.
+    - APIs often have rate limits and usage quotas in place to control the volume of requests and prevent abuse.
+    - The data obtained through APIs is usually in a structured format, reducing the need for extensive data parsing or cleaning.

 #### **Classification**

 - What is logistic regression?
 How is it related to/different from linear regression?